ao1codes/brainrot_escolang/README.md

 # 🧠 ao1codes' Brainrot Esolang

 A playful little esolang where commands like rizz, yeet, and sus control a number.
-Write loops, print values, and mess with the accumulator to make weird, fun programs.
+Write loops, print values, and mess with the accumulator to make fun programs.

 ---